-Delivery and Allocations Local Plan (incorporating Revised Core Strategy Policies) (including Policies Map)

-Strategy Policies) (including Policies Map) Document Details Title Halton Delivery and Allocations Local Plan (incorporating Revised Core Strategy Policies) (including Policies Map) Role and Content Sets out the vision, objectives and strategy for the development of Halton, including site allocations and development management policies.
-Status Development Plan Document Geographical coverage Borough wide Chain of Conformity Conforms with the National Planning Policy Framewo ork Timetable and Milest ones Start Begin collation of evidence and start engaging stakeholders in the early preparation of the document Commenced SA Scoping Consultation on the scope of the Sustainability Appraisal Jan 2016 Initial Consultation (Regulation 18) Iterative process - identifying issues and options, developing preferred options and taking account of the evidence base Jan 2014 and Jan 2016 Publication (Regulation 19/20) Publish the final draft document and consult for 6 weeks on the content prior to submission Aug/Sept 2019 Submission (Regulation 22) Submit the document to the Secretary of State for examination February/March 2020 Pre-exam meeting To discuss the format of the Examination. (circa 8 weeks after submission) April/May 2020 Examination hearings Examination 'sitting days' to hear evidence into the soundness of the Plan. (circa 14weeks after submission) June/July 2020

-Receipt of the Inspectors Report When the Council receives the report of the Examination from the Inspectorate Oct/Nov 2020 Adoption Document adopted and published January 2021 Arrangements for Pr oduction Lead Department Planning Policy Management arrangements Executive Board approval will be required for public consultation on draft Plan(s).
-Full Council approval will be required for Submission to the Secretary of State and subsequent stages up to and including adoption.
-Resources To be provided within the Planning Policy budget.
-Involving Stakeholders and Community Consultation will be undertaken in line with the Regulations and the Statement of Community Involvement (SCI 2019).
-Post Production Monitoring Monitored by the Authority Monitoring Report (AMF ₹).
+Delivery and Allocations Local Plan (incorporating Revised Core tegy Policies) (including Policies Map) Document Details THE DESCRIPTION OF THE PROPERTY.
+D .
+10 Title Halton Delivery and Allocations Local Plan (incorpora ating Revised Core D. I. C Strategy Policies) (including Policies Map) Role and Content Sets out the vision, objectives and strategy for the de • Halton, including site allocations and development ma inagement policies.
+Status Development Plan Document Geographical coverage Borough wide Chain of Conformity Conforms with the National Planning Policy Framewo ork Timetable and Milest Start Begin collation of evidence and start engaging stakeholders in the early preparation of the Commenced 24.2 document SA Scoping Consultation on the scope of the Sustainability Jan 2016 Initial Consultation Appraisal Iterative process - identifying issues and options, Jan 2014 and (Regulation 18) developing preferred options and taking account of the evidence base Jan 2016 Dublication Publication (Paradasian 19/20) Publish the final draft document and consult for 6 Aug / Sept 2019 (Regulation 19/20) weeks on the content prior to submission Submission Submit the document to the Secretary of State for Mar 2020 (Regulation 22) examination Pre-exam meeting To discuss the format of the Examination.
+F (circa 8 weeks after submission) Examination hearings Examination 'sitting days' to hear evidence into the M / / 2021 soundness of the Plan.
+Mar / Jun 2021 Main Madification (circa 14weeks after submission) Main Modification Publish the final draft document and consult for 6 weeks on the main modifications content.
+Sept / Oct 2021 Consultation Receipt of the Inspectors Report When the Council receives the report of the Feb / Mar 2022 Examination from the Inspectorate May / Jun 2022 Adoption Document adopted and published 1 lay / Juli 2022 Arrangements for Pro Lead Department Planning Policy Management Executive Board approval will be required for public of arrangements draft Plan(s).
+Full Council approval will be required for the Secretary of State and subsequent stages up to an ia iriciaaling Resources adoption.
+To be provided within the Planning Policy budget. lations and the Involving Stakeholders Consultation will be undertaken in line with the Regu iations and the and Community Statement of Community Involvement (SCI 2020).
+Post Production Manitored by the Authority Manitoring Decay (AMA))\ Monitoring Monitored by the Authority Monitoring Report (AMF y .

 Review The effectiveness of this Local Plan will be reviewed through the data collected within the AMR.